 3. The New Girlfriend (2014)

 Francois Ozon is one of the most underrated filmmakers working in cinema today.
-His style is strikingly distinctive and his movies are bold, humorous explorations of human sexuality.
-‘The New Girlfriend’ is probably one of his finest works; it tells the story of a widower who develops a relationships with his wife’s best friend while his uncontrollable desire to dress like a woman complicates his life.
-The film is a sharp, intelligent exploration of human desires, sexuality with tinges of melodrama and humor infused to elevate the emotional power of the film.
+His style is strikingly distinctive, and his movies are bold, humorous explorations of human sexuality.
+‘The New Girlfriend’ is probably one of his finest works; it tells the story of a widower who develops a relationship with his wife’s best friend while his uncontrollable desire to dress like a woman complicates his life.
+The film is a sharp, intelligent exploration of human desires and sexuality with melodrama and humor infused to elevate the emotional impact of the film.
 ‘The New Girlfriend’ is easily one of the best gender bender movies ever made and possibly the best gender bender movie of the century.